mjhea0/thinkful-mentor/list_comprehensions/readme.md

 {1: Josh (1), 2: Megan (2), 3: Ken (3)}
 ```

+## Part 5: Set Comprehensions

+As you probably guessed, set Comprehensions allow sets to be constructed in the same manner as list comprehensions.

 ## Conclusion

-List comprehension in Python can provide a clear, concise syntax for creating lists from other lists.
-Just be aware that often more complex lists, especially nested or chained lists can be much more difficult to read using list comprehensions - so you may need to use regular list constructs.
+List comprehension provide a clear, concise means for creating lists.
+Just be aware that, often, more complex lists, especially nested or chained lists, can be much more difficult to read using list comprehensions - so you may need to use regular list constructs instead.